Ski Trails

 Ski Trails is a 1956 album by Jo Stafford, with accompaniment by Paul Weston and His Orchestra, The Starlighters, and the Norman Luboff Choir.
 Most of its songs have a winter theme.

 Originally released on Columbia Records, the album was reissued in the 1970s on Stafford and Weston's Corinthian Records label.
+All of its tracks, along with those from Stafford's 1955 Happy Holiday album, are included on the 1999 Corinthian compilation Happy Holidays: I Love the Winter Weather.